VaibhavMishra98/Linked_list_Nth_Node_from_end/README.md

-# Program for n’th node from the end of a Linked List
+# Program to find out the n’th node from the end of a Linked List.